vicvarar-hash/ASTRA/README.md

 ## Roadmap

-See the [open issues](https://github.com/outshift-open/ASTRA/issues) for a list of proposed features (and known issues).
+See [open issues](https://github.com/outshift-open/ASTRA/issues) for a list of proposed features and known issues.

 ## Contributing